 Along with endless outdoor experiences, Spokane’s bold art and entertainment scenes create an inclusive community.
 When you visit Spokane, you’ll notice no shortage of stellar food and drink options, from incredible seafood and local-focused restaurants to speakeasy cocktail bars and award-winning breweries.

-Wander Spokane’s districts in search of antique shops, head to local farms in Green Bluff for wine tasting, peruse the site of the ‘74 Expo World’s Fair in the newly renovated Riverfront Park in the heart of downtown, or hop on the Centennial Trail for a stunning walk along the Spokane River.
+Wander Spokane’s districts in search of antique shops, head to local farms in Green Bluff for wine tasting, stroll Riverfront Park, and much more.

 Things to Do in Spokane